What is a Sensitivity Reader? A Diversity Editor? A Cultural Consultant?

 - Since the goal is to have your written work live in the public, published or produced, doing the diligence to recognize and edit your possibly blind bias before sending to agents, publishers or producers, is a smart part of your process.

-- As an artist, taking the often painstaking work of being accurate and authentic, having a sensitivity read, or multiple sensitivity reads will only help the story you’re creating.
+- As an artist, taking the often painstaking work of being accurate and authentic, having a sensitivity read, or multiple sensitivity reads, a Diversity Editor or Cultural Consultant will only help the story you’re creating.

-- Sensitivity reads is not censorship.
-There are many incredible stories, films and plays that have biased or racist characters who are described with what one person may say is stereotypical or commit racist acts.
+- Sensitivity reads, diversity editing and cultural consulting are not censorship.
+There are many incredible stories, films and plays that have biased or racist characters who are described with what one person may say is stereotypical or even derogatory.
 I believe that storytelling needs to continue to explore these issues because it is the world we live in and it’s compelling and necessary.